MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ```

 This will clean up any Hyper-V Virtual switches which the container network used and also any Nats created for nat container networks.

+## Caveats and Gotchas

+ * The container host requires specific Firewall rules to be created to enable ICMP (Ping), DHCP, and RDP (Remote Desktop).
+ICMP and DHCP are required by Windows Server Containers to ping between two containers on the same host and to receive dynamically assigned IP addresses through DHCP (RDP to a container is not supported).
+In TP5, these rules will be created through the Install-ContainerHost.ps1 script.
+Post-TP5, these rules will be created automatically.
+All Firewall rules corresponding to NAT port forwarding rules will be created automatically and cleaned up when the container stops.
+ *

+The following networking features are not supported today through docker CLI
+ * container linking
+ * name-based IP resolution for containers
+ *

 ## Manage Network Adapters